 Sleeping in Bibai

 New in 2020, Hotel Bijiko is a convenient place with a mix of Japanese- and Western-style rooms as you exit JR Bibai Station west gate.
 Breakfast uses local ingredients and rice.
-The robby has a tourist information desk.
+Pipa-no-yu Yurin-kan (ピパの湯ゆーりん館) features a cave-like open-air bath with rural views.

 Arte Piazza Bibai